bonitasoft/bonita-doc/md/allow-CORS-for-Tomcat-bundle.md

 # Allow CORS in Tomcat bundle

-When you call the REST API from another source than the original Tomcat where Bonita is installed, you will face Cross-Origin Resource Sharing (CORS) issues.
+If you try to call the REST API from a page hosted on another domain than the one of the tomcat bundle, you will face some issues due to the 'same-origin policy' enforced by web browsers.
 For instance you may see in your browser a message such as:

 >Cross-Origin Request Blocked: The Same Origin Policy disallows reading the remote resource at XXX.
 >This can be fixed by moving the resource to the same domain or enabling CORS.

-By configuring CORS filter on the bonitasoft tomcat bundle, you will be able to access the Bonita REST API from a page deploy on a different machine than the one where your bonita war is deployed.
+By configuring the CORS filter on the tomcat bundle, you will be able to access the Bonita REST API from a page hosted on a different domain from the one of the tomcat bundle.

 ## Tomcat configuration